Saint-Saëns, Camille

 French composer, pianist, organist, conductor, music writer and public figure, teacher.

 Camille Saint-Saëns went down in history primarily as a composer, pianist, teacher and conductor.
-However, the talent of this truly universally gifted personality is far from exhausted.
-Saint-Saëns was the author of books on philosophy, literature; painting, theater, composed poems and plays wrote critical essays and painted caricatures.
+However, the talent of this universally gifted personality is far from exhausted.
+Saint-Saëns was the author of books on philosophy, literature, painting, theater, composed poems and plays, wrote critical essays and painted caricatures.
 He was elected a member of the French Astronomical Society, since his erudition in physics, astronomy, archeology and history was not inferior to the knowledge of some scientists.
-In his polemical articles, the composer opposed the limitations of creative interests, dogmatism, and advocated a comprehensive study of the artistic tastes of the public.
-“A taste of the public for art,” the composer emphasized, “good or simple - it makes no difference, it is an infinitely precious guide for the artist.
+In his polemical articles, the composer opposed limitation of creative interests, dogmatism, and advocated a comprehensive study of the general public art taste.
+“A taste of the public for art,” the composer emphasized, “good or simple – it makes no difference, it is infinitely precious guide for the artist.
 Whether he is a genius or talent, following this taste, he will be able to create good works".

-Camille Saint-Saëns was born in a family associated with art (his father wrote poetry and his mother was an artist).
-The further composer's vivid musical talent manifested itself in such an early childhood that it glorified him as “the second Mozart”.
-The boy was learning to play the piano from the age of three, at the age of 5, he began to compose music, and from ten he concerted as a pianist.
-In 1848, Saint-Saëns entered the Paris Conservatory, and graduated from it after 3 years - first in the organ class, then in the composition class.
+Camille Saint-Saëns was born into a family associated with art (his father wrote poetry and his mother was an artist).
+The further vivid musical talent of the composer manifested itself in such an early childhood that it glorified him as “the second Mozart”.
+The boy was learning to play the piano from the age of three, at the age of 5, he began to compose music, and from the age of ten – he concerted as a pianist.
+In 1848, Saint-Saëns entered the Paris Conservatory, and graduated from it after 3 years – first in the class of organ, then in the class of composition.
 By the time he graduated from the conservatory, Saint-Saëns was already a mature musician, the author of many compositions, including the First Symphony, which was highly appreciated by G. Berlioz and S. Gounod.
 From 1853 to 1877, Saint-Saëns worked in various Paris cathedrals.
 His art of organ improvisation very quickly gained universal recognition in Europe.

-Based on materials from Belcanto.ru, I. Vetlitsyna, M. Druskin
+Based on the materials from Belcanto.ru, I. Vetlitsyna, M. Druskin